discordjs/guide/guide/creating-your-bot/command-handling.md

 :::
 ::::

-Let's go back to our `commands/ping.js` and implement the following code:
+Let's go back to your `commands/ping.js` and implement the following code:

 :::: code-group
 ::: code-group-item commands/ping.js